sophiazzw7/Implementation-of-Latent-Dirichlet-Allocation/README.md

 ## Example of test data
-To test the algorithm, we created a function to generate a test dataset with known parameters for testing purpose.
+To test the algorithm, a function is created to generate a test dataset with known parameters for testing purpose.

 ## Example of real datasets
  Associated Press Data

-We applied our LDA models to the real dataset.
+The LDA models are applied to the real dataset.
 The dataset is based on the 2204 documents from the Associated Press.
 The original dataset is available at: https://github.com/blei-lab/lda-c/tree/master/example

 ## References